JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 TO highlight the outliers I created a Scatter chart that displays Average LOS Days vs Average Cost per Discharge with each hospital as a distinct dot and added two average lines to the chart.
 To enhance the chart further I added Total Discharges as bubble size and coloured the bubbles by health service area.
 Lastly I added one more reference line for 90th percentile so that values that fall outside this line are our outliers

-Before diving into the root cause analysis, I was asked by my boss to account for surgical program size, while our source data doesn't explicitly state the surgical program size
+Before diving into the root cause analysis, I was asked by my boss to account for surgical program size, because our source data doesn't explicitly state the surgical program size, I created a new table using DAX function that summarizes total discharges and surgeons by hospital